No. 13 Cavaliers top No. 14 Edinboro, 20-19, to earn title

 As a team, UVa won a school-record 19 dual meets during the 2010-11 season, including a victory over then-No. 14 Kent State, which at the time was the highest ranked opponent that Virginia had defeated.

-The Cavaliers also had a record-setting season in 2009-10 as UVa won the ACC title and took 15th at the NCAA Championships.
+Garland won ACC Coach of the Year honors in 2010 as the Cavaliers won the ACC title for the first time since 1977.
+UVa took 15th place at the NCAA Championships – the second-best NCAA finish in program history.
 A school-record eight Cavaliers qualified for the NCAA event.
 At the ACC Championships, Henrich and freshman Mike Salopek won individual championships but the championship was a total team effort.
 All 10 competing Cavaliers reached the semifinal round and posted finishes of fourth place or better.
 Henrich finished 35-3, while Brent Jones earned the Gorrarian Trophy at the NCAA Championships.

 Virginia qualified seven wrestlers to the NCAA Championships in 2009, despite an injury-riddled season.
 Henrich was named an All-American at 174 pounds after taking seventh place at the national championship.
 He went 40-3 during a dominating season.
 For the second straight year, Virginia took second place at the ACC Championship, again falling just two points shy of the title.
 Henrich, Caponi (184) and Brent Jones (197) all earned ACC titles, and Jones was named the tournament's Most Outstanding Wrestler.